Mountain Camp

 • Ages: 7–17 years old

-Founded in 1966, Mountain Camp operated in the Santa Cruz Mountains for twenty years before relocating to its current site on Ice House Lake in 1986, and it has seen many changes over the past 50 years.
-Mountain Camp states that its program is designed to make sure each child succeeds and to encourage independence while nurturing lasting friendships.
-The camp’s stated goal is to get campers outside, actively creating, playing and learning lifelong outdoor skills, and it describes camp as a “classroom” for learning these skills.
-Mountain Camp also states that it seeks to illuminate the special and unique character in every camper and wants campers to shine, with the goal of creating experiences, friendships and laughter that stay with campers the rest of their lives.
-The camp states that it is committed to making its community a welcoming and comfortable environment for campers, families, and staff, and that it is the responsibility of Mountain Camp and its staff to ensure that all campers feel safe, supported and celebrated in the camp environment, making every reasonable accommodation to allow campers and staff to participate in the way they feel most comfortable while respecting individual privacy.
+Mountain Camp’s mission states that its minimal technology, non-competitive program is designed to make sure each child succeeds, with a focus on creating a fun and safe environment that encourages independence while nurturing lasting friendships.
+The mission also states that the goal is to get campers outside, actively creating, playing and learning lifelong outdoor skills, and that camp is viewed as a critical “classroom” for the education and development of children.
+The mission further states that Mountain Camp seeks to illuminate the special and unique character in every camper, wants campers to shine, and aims to create experiences, friendships and laughter that stay with campers the rest of their lives.
+Mountain Camp states that it is committed to making its community a welcoming and comfortable environment for campers, families, and staff, and that it is the responsibility of the camp and its staff to ensure that all campers feel safe, supported and celebrated, with every reasonable accommodation made so campers and staff can participate in the way they feel most comfortable while respecting individual privacy.

-A camper named Kyra, age 13, describes Mountain Camp as having campfires, fun games, songs, making new friends and lifelong memories, along with additional fun that she feels cannot be found anywhere else.
-A parent, Dayle B, reports that their children look forward to returning for four weeks every summer, come home happier and more self-assured than when they left, and that they appreciate their children getting a taste of independence and figuring out their own identity in what they describe as the safe, nurturing environment of camp.
+One camper, Kyra (age 13), states that Mountain Camp has campfires, fun games, songs, making new friends and lifelong memories, along with additional fun that she feels cannot be found anywhere else.
+A parent, Dayle B, states that their children look forward to returning for four weeks every summer and come home happier and more self-assured than when they left, and that they appreciate that their children are getting a taste of independence and figuring out their own identity in what they describe as the safe, nurturing environment of camp.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.